Stefan3002/Nokia-Overflow/README.md

 - Highlight pieces of code from your answers using three backticks ``` like this```.
 Let the automatic parser handle the rest for you.
 - PWA compliant
+- Lazy loading for questions to increase performance.
 - More coming...